 Administration of Medication: The administration of medication incurs a significant potential for liability and is resource intensive.
 Medication administration will be confined to situations where no other reasonable alternative exists (e.g. meds given three or more times a day or with specific hourly increments, such as every 8 hours).
 All prescribed medications are "authorized" except for opioids and/or narcotics.
 Medications that are prescribed as needed (PRN) will not be given in programs, except for rescue medications.
-Parents/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medications must be in the original container, have a current prescription label, and be accompanied by a proper dosing syringe/cup/spoon/dropper.
+Parents/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
+All medications must be in the original container, have a current prescription label, and be accompanied by a proper dosing syringe/cup/spoon/dropper.
 A child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
 Parents/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A parent/guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the parent/guardian orientation.
+Please contact your individual program for further information.